DynamicsShop/SD-Long-Term-Agreements/SD-Long-Term-Agreements-Release-Notes.md

 - AppSource App - When suggesting customer refunds from credit memos created by SD Long Term Agreements, only the first credit memo for a customer was added to the payment journal.
 This was fixed.

 - AppSource App - A fix was made to an error raised on creation of a Credit Memo if the Credit Limit for the Customer was reached and the Credit Limit message could not be opened on the page.

+- AppSource App - The LTA No. was not stamped on LTA Detailed Ledger Entries on import from an external file.
+This was fixed.

 ### 2.3.0